Connect with us

 When does the college football transfer portal open for FBS players?

-For the 2025-26 cycle, the NCAA transfer portal for FBS players officially opens January 2 and closes January 16.
-Players may announce intentions before that date, but they cannot officially enter the portal until the window opens.
+For the 2025–26 cycle, the NCAA transfer portal for FBS players is open from January 2 through January 16.
+Players were able to announce intentions before that date, but could only officially enter the portal once the window opened.

-In most cases, no. FBS and FCS players must wait until the January window opens to put their name into the portal officially.
+In most cases, no. FBS and FCS players had to wait until the January window opened to put their name into the portal officially.

 Exceptions include: